Hudson-1/Mods-and-Accessories/PFA Annex Hinge/readme.md

 An example DXF of a front panel for a v0 is included to show what the cutout dimensions and spacings are (Note: the m3 holes on the pannel are undersized to thread into, this is because on a tri-zero the z pulley gets in the way of nuts that would go on the other side).

-Also Included are door knobs along with magnet holders.
+Also included are door knobs along with magnet holders.

 ## BOM (For 1 Hinge, 1 Knob, 1 Magnet)